About the Higher Rights course (training and assessment)

 We work with our clients to ensure that the training is best suited to their needs.
 The SRA sets very high standards but we work hard to ensure that candidates are fully trained to meet those standards.

 The training is intensive, up-to-date and highly relevant to modern civil practice.
 It covers such subjects as case analysis, drafting, examination-in-chief, cross-examination, trial speeches, evidence and proof, submissions on the law, diversity awareness and professional conduct.

 Candidates who pass the assessment must then apply to the Solicitors Regulation Authority for the grant of the Higher Courts (Civil Advocacy) Qualification, which will enable them to appear as advocates in the High Court, the Court of Appeal and the Supreme Court in civil matters.

-The price is £1,460 plus VAT per candidate for 2 days of training and the assessment.
+Our standard price for courses we run in the UK is £1,560 plus VAT per candidate for 2 days of training and the assessment.
 We need at least 6 candidates to make a course financially viable.
 Some firms join forces.
-There are discounts for bulk orders.
+We offer discounts for larger numbers.